Living Healthy By Avoiding All Kinds Of Injuries

 I invite you to come to “The Doc is In” event from 5 to 6 p.m. on September 13 at the Owensboro Health Healthpark.
 I hope to see you there and to help you learn more about living a healthier life, no matter what your circumstances.

-Dr. Jody Mitchell is board certified in family medicine and sports medicine and practices with Owensboro Health’s One Health medical group.
+Dr. Jody Mitchell is board certified in family medicine and sports medicine and practices with Owensboro Health Medical Group.
 For more information about the upcoming “The Doc is In” event, call 270-688-4855.
-For more information about Dr. Mitchell or to request an appointment online or call 844-44-MY-ONE (844-446-9663).

 The article first was published in the Owensboro Messenger-Inquirer.